JoshuaVanStraaten/snode-interview-test/README.md

 **Impact**: An inconsistent or unclear mapping for severity can lead to misprioritization of security events - this was initially seen during normalization.
-In a real-world scenario this cabn potentially obscure critical incidents or generate excessive noise from low-priority events.
+In a real-world scenario this can potentially obscure critical incidents or generate excessive noise from low-priority events.

 ##### Suggestions to address severity